Aetherinox/csf-firewall/docs/docs/about/privacy.md

 <br />

-### A. General Website Usage
+### A. Domain

-Our main website and associated subdomains do **not** actively collect or store any personal information.
+Our main domain https://configserver.dev and its subdomains do **not** actively collect, store, or track any personal information from visitors.

-We do not track user activity, browser fingerprints, or connection metadata.
+However, we do use the third-party service [Cloudflare](https://cloudflare.com) to improve performance and security.
+Cloudflare may collect certain information about visitors to our site.
+This data is managed entirely by Cloudflare, and we do not have access to or control over it.

+For information on what Cloudflare collects and how it is used, please refer to their [Privacy Policy](https://cloudflare.com/privacypolicy/).

 <br />

 ### B. Documentation Subdomain

-Our [documentation](https://docs.configserver.dev) site uses a third-party framework called [**MkDocs**](https://mkdocs.org/), along with the **[Material for MkDocs](https://github.com/squidfunk/mkdocs-material)** theme, which may store local cookies in your browser.
+Our [documentation](https://docs.configserver.dev) subdomain uses a third-party framework called [**MkDocs**](https://mkdocs.org/), along with the **[Material for MkDocs](https://github.com/squidfunk/mkdocs-material)** theme, which may store local cookies in your browser.

-When you first visit our documentation site, MkDocs will prompt you to **consent to cookies** before any optional or analytics-related cookies are set.
+When you first visit our documentation site, MkDocs will prompt you to **consent to cookies** before any optional or analytics-related cookies are set [^1].
 This ensures compliance with data privacy regulations such as the GDPR.

 The cookies used are **strictly functional** and are limited to the following purposes: